amarnathreddy0201/amarnathreddy0201/README.md

     e) The Problem is divided into parts and solved individually and then combined.          e) The problem is solved in an end-to-end manner.

-**46) Supervised learning is a machine learning technique that involves teaching a computer to perform tasks or make decisions by analyzing**

-**data and predicting outcomes.
+**46) Supervised learning is a machine learning technique that involves teaching a computer to perform tasks or make decisions by analyzingdata and predicting outcomes.
 It's a widely used approach in business, with applications in many industries.
 Here are some examples:**

     Finance: Supervised learning helps detect fraudulent transactions, predict stock prices, and assess creditworthiness.